-Commence second course by placing a standard block in the alternate direction with the proper closed-end as shown.
+Commence second course by placing a corner block in the alternate direction with the Battered Groove engaged.
 For the Battered wall, place standard blocks to complete the course, ensuring the Batter Indicator points Forward.
 For the Vertical wall, ensure the Batter Indicator points Backward.
-Repeat until desired height is achieved & finish with coping blocks.
+Repeat until desired height is achieved and finish the corner with a closed-end coping block.